divijghose/firedrake/Installing-on-Windows-Subsystem-for-Linux.md

-1. Follow the [instructions here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to install Ubuntu Linux on your Windows 10 machine.
+1. Follow the [instructions here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to install Ubuntu Linux on your Windows 10 machine using the Windows Subsystem for Linux (WSL).
 2. Ensure your Ubuntu installation is up to date.

     Run the following commands at the bash prompt: